 The data we hold on our systems (OCiS / Sage / Stripe):

 Details of your invoices, payment information as well as your bank details (where applicable) are held by OCiS, our Sage accounting software and Stripe, our card merchant.
-This information comes under the ‘Legal Obligation’ lawful basis in that it is necessary for HMRC tax purposes.
+This information comes under the ‘Legal Obligation’ legal basis referred to earlier in that it is necessary for HMRC tax purposes.